Sharpening: the basics. Sharpen anything from knives to axes and scissors.

 Sharpening with a pull-through sharpener

 The pull-through sharpener is the most simple sharpening instrument out there.
 It can be found in many kitchen drawers and is mostly used to sharpen kitchen knives.
 Products with thicker blades such as cleavers, axes, chisels and products that are sharpened on one side such as scissors, cannot be sharpened with a pull-through sharpener.
 The same applies to knives made from a very hard type of steel.
-Some pull-through sharpeners need to be filled with water (they are also called water sharpeners), others can be used while 'dry'.
+Some pull-through sharpeners need to be filled with water (they are also called water sharpeners), others can be used 'dry'.

 Sharpeners put to the test